Skip to content

 ATS stands for against the spread.
 It is a record that tracks how often a team beats the point spread, not the actual game.
 A team can win the game and lose ATS.
 A team can lose the game and win ATS.
 The straight-up score and the ATS result are independent.

-Quick example: the Patriots are favored by 7.
-They win the game 24-21.
-They are 1-0 straight up but 0-1 ATS, because they did not cover the 7-point spread.
+Quick example: the Eagles are favored by 7 over the Cowboys.
+Jalen Hurts leads a 24-21 win.
+Philadelphia is 1-0 straight up but 0-1 ATS, because it did not cover the 7-point spread.

 How an ATS record works